rayshader/cp2077-red-memorydump/README.md

 - navigate between frames.
 - view memory of a frame as bytes in hexadecimal form.
 - hide known bytes in view memory, when already bound by RTTI properties.
 - select an offset in memory and a data type to check the content (support common types of RED4engine).
 - list known RTTI properties, hover/select a property to scroll to it in view memory.
 - player to navigate through frames every 200 ms.
 - record frames at custom rate, with start/stop button or hot key.
+- compute/show heat map to quickly find changing values among captured frames.
+- search for handles: look for all `ISerializable` currently alive in game engine.
+Detect their usage in memory region of current target.
+It helps to quickly reverse-engineer a class.
+However, `WeakHandle`/`Handle` cannot be deduced automatically for now.
+Type might not be accurate enough too.
+You'll need to manually check them.

 ## Setup